jaegyunn/jaegyunn.github.io/_pages/about.md

 Education
 ======
-* B.S. in School of Electrical Engineering and Computer Science, Gist, 2019 - present
+* B.S. in School of Electrical Engineering and Computer Science, GIST, 2019 - present

 Work experience
 ======